-5.3 Alternative Work Arrangements
+5.3 Remote Work and Alternative Work Arrangements

-- A. The Judiciary may approve employee requests to participate in alternate work week, compressed work week/pay period, telecommuting or other alternative work arrangements as permitted by Judiciary Policy.
+- A. The Judiciary may approve employee requests to participate in alternate work week, compressed work week/pay period, remote work or other alternative work arrangements as permitted by Judiciary Policy.
 The Judiciary may limit participation in an alternative workweek program to selected groups of job titles, work units and/or work locations to accommodate work units and/or work locations operational needs.
-Except in the event of an emergency, affected employees and the Union shall be provided with minimum notice of at least 30 days of changes to schedules or termination of the program based on operational needs.
+Except in the event of an emergency and except with respect to remote work, affected employees and the Union shall be provided with minimum notice of at least 30 days of changes to schedules or termination of the program based on operational needs.
 Alternative work arrangements, including any changes to the Judiciary policy, shall be the subject of cooperative discussion in the Work/Life Committee. - B. The Judiciary and CWA will continue to participate in a Work-Life Committee, which shall consist of equal numbers of labor and management representatives not exceeding three each except upon mutual agreement.
-The Committee will meet at least once per calendar year to review the continuing implementation of the Alternative Work Arrangements Policy and to suggest modifications as necessary.
+The Committee will meet quarterly, unless mutually agreed otherwise to review the continuing implementation of these policies and to suggest modifications as necessary. - C. The parties recognize the Judiciary's Remote Work Program that was first adopted on September 7, 2021, updated April 18, 2022, and with subsequent modifications.